Pocket pancakes? Brewers selling ballpark flapjacks after Pat Murphy's viral moment

 Murphy then was asked how he can put a slice of pizza in his pocket without staining the uniform.

-“If it’s cold pizza, you fold it up like a sandwich, you know what I mean,” Murphy said.
+“If it’s cold pizza, you fold it up like a sandwich, you know what I mean,” Murphy said last week.
 “You can eat it during the game.
 And then when I wear a hoodie, I have the pocket right here, and that’s full of crumbs.”

 The Brewers will be selling a “Ball Four Pocket Pack” including four pocket pancakes and a choice of maple syrup or strawberry compote dipping sauce for $4.99.
 The “Double Chicken ‘n’ Pancakes Pocket Pack” costs $7.99 and includes two pancakes stuffed with chicken tender and topped with chopped bacon and a maple syrup drizzle.